mohamedbasith30122001/Airbnb_Analysis/README.md

 - I Created the project to used to detecting the  information to visualize the Tableau.
 - It mostly  helped as customer knows about **Airbnb** price,locations,room,bed,prototype,country and host name,host id.. to easly interact with travel,tourism and other works.
 - Customer can easly choose our affortable country to select affortable price and  their rating(review_scores). to visualizing the tableau and seeing informations.
+- Through this exploratory data analysis and visualization project, we gained several interesting insights into the Airbnb rental market.
+Below we will summarise the answers to the questions that we wished to answer at the beginning of the project:
+- How do prices of listings vary by location?
+What localities in Countries are rated highly by guests?
+Spain has the low rentals and high rating and all property type by varying prices to  compared to the other boroughs.
+Prices are higher for rentals closer to city hotspots.
+Rentals that are rated highly on the location by the host also have higher prices.